glycoinfo/glic-old/index.md

 <br>

 ## Database Resources
-List of [database resources](database) with detail information available specific for glycoinformaticians.
+List of [database resources](database) with detailed information available specifically for glycoinformaticians.

 ## Software Tools
-List of [software tools](software) with detail information available specific for glycoinformaticians.
+List of [software tools](software) with detailed information available specifically for glycoinformaticians.

 <br>